-I began painting at at age sixteen and painted a lot.
-I went to Ringling School of Art, but after the first year, I became frustrated at my lack of talent and put aside my professional aspirations.
+I was born in 1955, so yes, I’m officially an old coot.
+I began painting at age sixteen and painted a lot.
+At age 18, I went to Ringling School of Art with hopes of becoming a commercial artist, but after the first year, I became frustrated at my lack of talent (not to mention, too many distractions of the mid 70s;) and put aside my professional aspirations.
 I continued painting until my mid twenties, but grew more frustrated.
 I knew I had some modest talent, but not enough to make a living at it.
 In the midst of trying to raise a family and a new career, I gave it up entirely.

 At age 63, my kids my were grown and I retired from conventional careerdom.
 By pure coincidence, I ran across a quote by Kurt Vonnegut.
 It inspired me, and since I was growing bored, I decided to pick up my brushes again, just for the fun it.
 I had no aspirations to make a living at it or to become famous.
 I just decided to take Vonnegut’s advice.
 It has been a rewarding experience.
 Now I paint every day.

 “The arts are not a way to make a living.
 They are a very human way of making life more bearable.
 Practicing an art, no matter how well or badly, is a way to make your soul grow, for heaven’s sake.
 Sing in the shower.
 Dance to the radio.
 Tell stories.
 Write a poem to a friend, even a lousy poem.
 Do it as well as you possibly can.
 You will get an enormous reward.
 You will have created something.”

 — Kurt Vonnegut